laurakond/Once-Upon-a-Time/README.md

 ## How to play

-- Once the application is loaded, the user is shown a welcome screen that contains a logo written in Ascii art, with an introduction and a prompt to choose between reading the instructions or going straight to the gameplay.
+- Once the application is loaded, the Welcome screen is displayed.
+It contains an Ascii Art logo, an introduction and a prompt to choose between reading the instructions or going straight to the gameplay.
 - If chosen to proceed to the game, the user needs to input appropriate data to move forward.
 The data will customise the gameplay.
 - When prompted, the user needs to select appropriate answers to progress.
-    - These are questions that require the user to type in either yes/no or '1'/'2' into the provided space.
+    - These are questions that require the user to type in either yes/no or '1'/'2' into the provided fields.
 - If the user's choice is incorrect they are taken back to the main screen and they can restart the game again.
 - If the user completes the game successfully, they can choose whether to progress further or finish playing the game.